timfrietas/processing/tumbling_blocks/readme.md

-This is the first take of hopefuly many on Amish quilt patterns.
+This is the first take of hopefully many on Amish quilt patterns.

 This one is specifically a take on an non-traditional approach to the tumbling blocks pattern in the style of a modern quilt maker I can't seem to find anymore.
 What was interesting was that it was less about individual block patterns and more about columns of blocks.